LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 translations to English, separated by ", ".
 Since it is best practice to avoid complex data structures like lists in databases, each translation will get its own row and a foreign key in the file ``cldf/senses.csv``.
-Since the raw file contains roughly 10,000 rows and there are ca. 4 translations per entry, we end up with a ``cldf/senses.csv`` table of ca.
+Since the raw file contains roughly 10,000 rows and there are on average ca. 4 translations per entry, we end up with a ``cldf/senses.csv`` table of ca.
 40,000 rows.
 Apart from the default columns ``ID`` (the primary key), ``Entry_ID``